 For the third child or more: UF 120

-The annual school fee for 2019 is UF 240,20 payable in 10 equal installments of UF 24,02 (march to december), it covers textbooks and stationary from PK up to 8th Grade and textbooks from 9th Grade on.
+The annual school fee for 2021 is UF 244,30 payable in 10 equal installments of UF 24,43 (March to December) it covers textbooks and stationery from PK up to 8th Grade and textbooks from 9th Grade on.

 Amount of the Fee

 One sustainer at 100% UF 3,4741 per student

 Two sustainers at 100% UF 6,9480 per student